emitchj/WSC-CICSzVA-Registration/index.md

 ## Welcome

-Thank you for attending this CICS Lab at SHARE Kansas City.
+Thank you for attending this CICS Lab at August SHARE Kansas City.

 ## 1) Information about IBM's virtual z environment